stevenbraham/commercium/README.md

 }
 ```

-For the most part my application followes the strcuture of any standard php MVC app.
+For the most part my application follows the structure of any standard php MVC app.
 Most design choices are documented as PHPDoc or comments.
+If you have questions, send me a message on [Twitter](https://twitter.com/steven_braham).